rduplain/hello-cljs/README.md

-This project demonstrates tooling for ClojureScript with workflows appropriate to Unix tradition with a build oriented toward general-purpose programming (with Node.js, and not the browser).
+This project demonstrates tooling for ClojureScript with workflows appropriate to Unix tradition with a build oriented toward general-purpose programming (with Node.js, and not the browser). **Build redistributable native binaries with ClojureScript and npm libraries.**

 ### Dependencies